ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

 description: Go through a field type tutorial to learn how to create a custom field type based on the built-in Generic field type.
 ---

 # Creating a Point 2D field type

 This tutorial covers the creation and development of a custom [[= product_name =]] [field type](create_custom_generic_field_type.md).
-The Generic field type is a very powerful extension point.
-It enables you to easily build complex solutions on a ready-to-go field type template.
+The Generic field type is a powerful extension point.
+It enables you to build complex solutions on a ready-to-go field type template.

 Field types are responsible for: